jwasinger/eth-selfdestruct-analysis/README.md

 From Genesis to block 12,799,316 (the time period looked at in the [previous analysis work](https://nbviewer.org/github/adompeldorius/selfdestruct-analysis/blob/main/analysis.ipynb)), there were 11304 contracts which created and redeployed child contracts, 69102 addresses which were re-inited one or more times.

-Since London (block 12,965,000), 34 contracts redeployed child contracts, 233 contracts created ephemeral contracts, and 238 addresses saw contract re-inits.
+Since London (block 12,965,000), 34 contracts redeployed child contracts, 233 contracts created ephemeral contracts at 97266 addresses, 235 addresses saw contract re-inits.

 It is difficult to determine with certainty, every single address that would be at risk of losing funds with the change of `SELFDESTRUCT` to `SENDALL`.
 None of the contracts which are creators of re-inited contracts, or any re-inited contracts have their source verified on Etherscan.
 However, looking at the balances of potentially-affected addresses reveals that most of the Ether holdings are concentrated in a few addresses.

+There are 83 addresses which had nonzero ether balances.
 Here are twenty addresses with the highest Ether balances:

 | Address | Ether Balance |
 | --------------------------- | --- |